-Gwyneth Paltrow Is All Smiles in a Bikini on Her Bachelorette Weekend
+Gwyneth Paltrow Is All Smiles in a Bikini on Her Bachelorette Trip

 HEM / BACKGRID

 Another source earlier told E!
-News the group planned to spend three days in Cabo, mostly on the beach and at the hotel spa, and then head back to Los Angeles.
+News the group planned to mostly spend their time in Cabo on the beach and at the hotel spa, and then head back to Los Angeles.
 During their time away, they will also go off-site for dinner, the source said.

 Paltrow and Falchuk have not announced a wedding date.